ialnazer/Softia_REST_Test/README.md

 In this Repo, you can find the source code of this REST API (front-end: ReactJS, back-end: NodeJS/Express) with database files and a .exe file that is ready to run.

-To connect the machine to the database files, follow these instructions:
+**1- To connect the machine to the database files, follow these instructions:**

 - Install [Microsoft SQL Server Managment Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16)